shivasiddharth/GassistPi/README.md

 *******************************************************************
-### **PUSHING MESSAGES/INFO FROM ASSISTANT ON Pi TO ANDROID DEVICE**
+### **SENDING VOICE MESSAGES FROM ASSISTANT ON Pi TO MOBILE DEVICE**
 *******************************************************************
-For pushing messages/info, the GassistPi uses pushbullet python package.
+For pushing voice messages, the GassistPi uses Pushbullet API.
 To use this feature:
 1. Download and install pushbullet app on your tablet/mobile device.
 2. Visit www.pushbullet.com register for new account or sign in with your existing account.
 3. Choose Settings-->Account and then choose "Create access token".
-4. Copy this token and paste in the actions.py script under the pushmessage function.
+4. Copy this token and paste in config.yaml under Pushbullet and Pushbullet_API_KEY.

-5. To send a voice message to the phone, say 'send message'.
+Command Syntax:
+"Hey Google, Send message"

 *******************************************************************
 ### **GETTING RECIPE DETAILS USING ASSISTANT**